SantaMcCloud/BiG-SCAPE_Galaxy/note.md

 - Include the var [genbankDict] as argument for the function [parseHmmScan] did fix the error (look at the mibig.log file)
 - Fix [-d | --domain_overlap_cutoff] with anotate the type in the parse function (parse of the args). -> Evreything works fine then look in domain_overlap_cutoff.log for details
 - did test if the options [query_bgc] and [anchorfile] works in the way i implement it -> they do work (note: didnt done it with the fix .py)
+- commit the 2 fixes of 3 and ask about the last error maybe there is a way of fixing it.
+Also they can merge it now so i can start doing the rest
+- chage the wrappe para for mibig since we only can use 1 version of it. test 2 different inputs both works fine with the local wrapper!